egekaya1/software_recruitment/WebDevelopment/README.md

 # Web Development
-In this section your web development knowledge will be tested with some easy multiple choice questions.
+In this section your web development knowledge will be tested with some easy multiple choice questions and a small project.

+## Questions

 Please, modify the `Questions.md` file by inserting an `x` in the answers that you consider correct as in the following example